- Ranae Hanson is the Clerk of the Environmental Stewardship Working Group. Contact the clerk of the Environmental Stewardship Working Group.

 - Current status

-Priority Bill – Right to Repair, HB 1483 – Passed House; Passed Senate – Soon to the Governor!
+Priority Bill – Right to Repair, HB 1483 – Passed both houses, waiting for the Governor’s signature

 You will find 1483 here.
 This is the new version of last year’s R2R bill (and of the year before and the year before!).
 This fact sheet with familiarize you with the aims of the current bill.
 We spoke with legislators about this bill during Quaker Lobby Day and have sent Action Alerts in support of this bill.